 Indicator Description ON Power supply.
-Always on for the controller.
+Lights up (solid) when you start the controller.
+Turns off when you shut the controller down.
 BATF Battery fault.
 Always off for the controller.
 INTF This indicator lights up (solid) to show error conditions within the controller, such as programming errors, arithmetic errors, timer errors, and counter errors.
 If the control program handles the error by executing OB80, OB121, or OB122, the INTF indicator goes off after 3 seconds if there is no subsequent error condition.
 EXTF This indicator lights up (solid) to show error conditions that exist outside of the controller, such as hardware faults, parameter assignment errors, communication errors, and I/O fault errors.
 BUSF1 BUSF2 BUSF3 BUSF4 These indicators light up (flashing) to identify fault conditions in the communication with the distributed I/O. The number of the BUSF indicator corresponds to the IF number of the submodule that has a fault condition.
 RUN STOP Lights up (solid) to show the operating mode (RUN or STOP).
-When RUN is flashing and STOP is lighted (solid): The controller is executing a mode change from STOP to RUN/RUN-P. (Run light blinks with 2 Hz.)
-The control program has reached a breakpoint.
-(Run light blinks with 0.5 Hz.)
+When RUN is flashing and STOP is lighted (solid), the control program has reached a breakpoint.
+(RUN light blinks with 0.5 Hz.)
 Note: The RUN and STOP indicators show the actual operating mode of the controller.
 The RUN, RUN-P, and STOP mode buttons show the selected mode (similar to the keyswitch position on a hardware PLC), which can differ from the operating mode.
 For example: Changing the operating mode with STEP 7 causes the status indicators to change, but the mode buttons do not change.